zzzprojects/sqlbulkcopy-tutorial/docs2/pages/documentations/overview.md

 ## SqlBulkCopy

+The `SqlBulkCopy` class helps us transfer data from one data source to another, whether on a single server or between servers.

  - There are other ways to load data into a SQL Server table such as `INSERT` statements, but SqlBulkCopy offers a significant performance advantage over them.
  - We can transfer the data with high performance to SQL Server using `SQLBulkCopy.WriteToServer()` method.